-- Many people, particularly elderly people, derive great pleasure and benefit from owning a companion animal - The benefits of owning a pet must be linked with the responsibilities associated with being a pet owner. - Educating pet owners is the key to successful implementation of the Act.
+- Many people, particularly elderly people, derive great pleasure and benefit from owning a companion animal. - The benefits of owning a pet must be linked with the responsibilities associated with being a pet owner. - Educating pet owners is the key to successful implementation of the Act.
 Educating non-pet owners is also an important consideration. - The state-wide and local education and publicity campaigns must be co-ordinated to achieve maximum impact. - Office of Local Government.

-EDUCATION ATION REF ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM A P 8 9 9 9 9 9 9 9 9 9 9 9 9 9 9 9 9 9 9 To educate all pet owners and about their rights and responsibilities "Being a responsible pet owner".
+EDUCATION ATION REF ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP8.1 To educate all pet owners and about their rights and responsibilities "Being a responsible pet owner".
 Continue to disseminate information to all stakeholders and to identify education priorities & appropriate actions.
 Adoption of Companion Animals Plan by Council.
-Annual reporting of activities as required by the Action Plans applying to the Management Plan.
-Number of Penalty Infringement Notices issued.
-Attendance at Open Days.
-Number of dogs being registered.
-Ongoing and as resources permit Advertorials and Community Connect articles published.
-Letters contain relevant information.
-Rangers conduct talks at local school and community groups about companion animal management.
-Website updated with new information and people encouraged to regularly use website for information.
-Statistics reviewed for the Annual Report.
+Annual reporting of activities as Ongoing and as resources permit Advertorials and Community Connect articles published.
+Letters contain relevant CC1.1 Actively promote safety and wellbeing strategies required by the Action Plans applying to the Management Plan.
+Rangers conduct talks at local CC2.2 Encourage community interaction, volunteering Number of Penalty Infringement Notices issued. scriod and community groups about companion animal management. and wellbeing Number of animals impounded.
+Website updated with new Attendance at Open Days. encouraged to regularly use Number of dogs being registered Statistics reviewed for the Annual Report.
 Animal shelter Open Day promotion.
-Regional program Leash Up Pet ownership packages at time of registration.
-Regional program Leash Up Piot Community Project funded by the Department of Planning, infrastructure and Energy, through the Koala Strategy.
-CC1.1 Actively promote safety and wellbeing strategies CC2.2 Encourage community interaction, volunteering and wellbeing
+Pet ownership packages at time of registration.
+Regional program Leash Up Pilot Community Project funded by the Department of Planning, Infrastructure and Energy through the Koala Strategy.

-ACTION PLAN 9- ENFORCEMENT
+ACTION PLAN 9 - ENFORCEMENT